isabella232/journeys.en/help/using/alpha/segment-trigger.md

     By default, the segment will enter the journey 1 hour after it is published.
 If you want to make the segment enter the journey on a specific date/time or on a recurring basis, select the desired option from the list.

-    Several options are available for each option to help you refine the segment entry time (start date, repetition, time zone, etc.)
+    In case of recurring journeys, you can also define the start and end of the journey.

     ![](../assets/segment-trigger-schedule.png)

-1. In the **!UICONTROL Segment]** field, choose one or multiple Experience Platform segment that will enter the journey, the click **!UICONTROL Save]**.
+1. In the **!UICONTROL Segment]** field, choose the Experience Platform segment that will enter the journey, then click **!UICONTROL Save]**.

     ![](../assets/segment-trigger-segment-selection.png)

-1. In the **[!UICONTROL Namespace]** field, choose the key to associate to the namespace in order to identify the individuals.
+1. In the **[!UICONTROL Namespace]** field, choose the namespace to use in order to identify the individuals.
 For more on namespaces, refer to [this section](../event/selecting-the-namespace.md).

     >[!NOTE]
     >
-    >Only the individuals configured with the selected key will be picked to enter the journey.
-For example, if you choose "ECID" as the namespace key, individuals with the "email address" key will not be taken into account to enter the journey.
+    >Individuals belonging to a segment that doesn't have the selected identity (namespace) among their different identities cannot enter the journey.

 1. Click **[!UICONTROL Ok]** to confirm.

 You can then leverage available activities to build your journey and publish it.
-Individuals belonging to the segment will enter the journey at the date/time specified in the Segment Trigger activity scheduler.
+Individuals belonging to the segment will enter the journey on the date/time specified in the Segment Trigger activity scheduler.

-Keep in mind that Experience Platform segments are calculated either once a day >(**batch** segments) or in real-time (**streamed** segments).
-If the selected segment is streamed, the individuals belonging to this segment will be calculated in real-time.
-If the segment is not streamed, only the individuals belonging to the segment at its calculation time will enter the journey.
+Keep in mind that Experience Platform segments are calculated either once a day (**batch** segments) or in real-time (**streamed** segments).
+If the selected segment is streamed, the individuals belonging to this segment will be potentially enter the journey in real-time.
+If the segment is batch, people newly qualified for this segment will potentially enter the journey when the segment calculation is executed on the Experience Platform.